How to Sell Your House With a Realtor [10 Key Steps]

 Open houses

-Open houses are typically scheduled for two to four hours on Saturday and Sunday.
+Open houses typically last two to four hours on weekends and are an excellent way to attract multiple buyers.

 Private showings

-Many buyers will feel uncomfortable asking their agent questions if you’re present.
+Buyers may feel uncomfortable asking questions or discussing the property openly if you’re present.

-Your agent will receive the buyer’s offer on a “real estate purchase agreement.”
+Your listing agent will receive the buyer’s offer on a “real estate purchase agreement.”

 And they should vet the offer (and the buyer) before discussing the details with you.